Watch: White House Coronavirus Task Force Briefs As Political Wars Simmer

 Trump's latest gambits and subplots include:

-A pending executive order, confirmed by NPR, that would "temporarily suspend" immigration into the United States ostensibly as a pandemic-control measure.
+A pending executive order that would "temporarily suspend" immigration into the United States for 60 days, putting a stop to the issuance of green cards.
+The policy will not apply to temporary workers, Trump said.

-That order follows years of hard-line policy by Trump on immigration and what he calls the importance of borders.
+The order follows years of hard-line policy by Trump on immigration and what he calls the importance of borders.

-But with more than 800,000 COVID-19 cases in the U.S. already and more than 40,000 deaths, it wasn't clear how much of an effect Trump could have on the outbreak by curtailing the years-long immigration process.
+The president said on Tuesday that his goal was to keep immigrants from becoming citizens and applying for jobs that had been vacated by Americans laid off during the pandemic.

+More such outflows of cash are pending from Washington in the legislation passed on Tuesday by the Senate and then in another round that Trump and Mnuchin said they hope focuses on infrastructure, especially rural broadband network capacity.

 An ongoing political duel with governors over power and responsibility in the pandemic and its aftermath.
-Cuomo has been a leading example.
+Cuomo has been a leading example, although he and Trump both said separately on Tuesday their meeting was productive.

 And Trump's newer antagonists include Maryland's Republican Gov. Larry Hogan, who ordered 500,000 coronavirus tests from South Korea after concluding there was insufficient testing capacity in the U.S. or the Free State.